A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

-Notice that this equation makes sense in any CD category.
+\begin{remark} Let $\mu : \ind \to \tarS$ and $\P, \Q : \tarS \to \sndS$ be morphisms in a CD category $\C$.
+Following \cite[Definition 5.1]{Cho2019}, we will say that \emph{$\P = \Q$ $\mu$-almost everywhere} if \begin{cdiag} \tikzfig{P_Q_almost_sure} \end{cdiag} Notice that this equation makes sense in any CD category.
 However, \cite{Cho2019} consider this specifically in the context of Markov categories (or \emph{affine CD categories} in their terminology).
 One of their reasons for this is that, in $\sfkern$, the condition \eqref{eq:almost_sure} does not necessarily imply (for example) that

 since pathologies can arise if $\mu$ is infinite.
 However, \eqref{eq:almost-sure-instantiation} \emph{does} follow from \eqref{eq:almost_sure} if $\mu$ is $\sigma$-finite.
-Accordingly, we will allow ourselves to consider the equation in full generality, knowing we can recover the expected meaning in $\sfkern$ by restricting to a cancellative $\mu$. \end{rem}
+Accordingly, we will allow ourselves to consider the equation in full generality, knowing we can recover the expected meaning in $\sfkern$ by restricting to a cancellative $\mu$. \end{remark}